Kumudri/Kumudri/README.md

 - 👋 Hi, I’m @Kumudri
-- 👀 I’m interested in digital illustrations, UI/UX design, and software engingeering.
+- 👀 I’m interested in digital illustrations, UI/UX design, and software engineering.
 - 🌱 I’m currently learning software engineeering
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can drop an email to reach out to me~